-3.2 NeoMesh Core functionality
+3.3 NeoMesh Core functionality

-3.2.1 Time Synchronized Operation
+3.3.1 Time Synchronized Operation

-The NeoMesh is a Time Synchronized network, where the nodes during normal operation enter into sleep mode as often as possible to conserve energy, and wakes up at pre-determined intervals to either transmit or receive data.
-Each node in the network is aware of when other nodes within range will transmit data, and as such they can schedule to wake up when that occurs.
+The NeoMesh is a Time Synchronized network, where the nodes during normal operation enter into sleep mode as often as possible to conserve energy.
+They wake up at pre-determined intervals to communicate with their neighbours.
+Each node in the network is aware of when other nodes within range will transmit, and as such they can schedule to wake up when that occurs.